hroesser/Losungen-Light/README.md

  - Apache
  - git

-### Technical
+### Basic functions
 jQuery is fetching the "Losungen 2016" as XML file (under data/ ) and placing the verses to specific DOM nodes.

 ### Third party
-I used "simpleClock" *(see license.md)* and placed it on top/left
+I used "simpleClock" *(see license.md)* to drive the four-digit clock/date and placed it on top/left

 ### Install
 If you want to deploy it locally: